swiss-ai-center/documentation/docs/reference/core-engine.md

 The Core engine allows to create and manage pipelines of microservices.

-The Core engine is split in two services:
+The Core engine is split in two main services:

 - [Core engine Backend](#backend) - The API to register services and create pipelines
 - [Core engine Frontend](#frontend) - The user interface to interact with the backend

+Another service is available, [Glitchtip](TODO), to centralize the logging errors thrown by the Core engine and its services.

 ## Backend